 Method 1: Check Network Connection

 Whenever you come across the could not connect to steam network error, the first thing you should do is to check the dongle, or router connection. works because most of the time, there is some issue with the network hardware and it gets fixed by simply disconnecting and reconnecting to the network.
-Thus, if you are one of them, enjoy steam services as before when you could not connect to steam network error has been fixed.
-But if you have not been able to fix the issue, try the methods below.
+If you have not been able to fix the issue, try the methods below.

 Method 2: Update the Network Drivers